The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-See the Inbound migration guidance note and the Outbound migration guidance note.
+See the Inbound migration and Outbound migration guidance notes.

 A company will be treated as resident in the UK if it is incorporated in the United Kingdom (the ‘statutory test’ ― CTA 2009, s 14) or centrally managed and controlled in the UK (the ‘case law test’).
 See also the Non-UK companies subject to UK tax guidance note for further commentary on how a non-UK company may be subject to UK tax and the relevant UK filing requirements.

 The phrase ‘central management and control’ came from De Beers Consolidated Mines.
 Lord Loreburn said “the business is carried on where the central management and control actually abides”.
-Over the years many more cases, including those referenced below, have considered company residence and several tests have developed.
-All cases are subscription
+Over the years, many more cases, including those referenced below, have considered company residence and several tests have developed.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.